Hieromon/AutoConnect/mkdocs/api.md

     <dd>A Pointer to a created AutoConnectAux instance.</dd>
 </dl>

-!!! note "Necessary ESP8266WebServer/WebServer has materialized"
+!!! note "An instance of ESP8266WebServer/WebServer is needed"
     The WebServer must have instantiated for calling with a request handler parameter.
 AutoConnect can instantiate and host a WebServer internally, but in that case, the point in time to call the append function with a request handler parameter must be after AutoConnect::begin.

 ### <i class="fa fa-caret-right"></i> aux